Pushtogithub23/birds-detection-yolov8/README.md

 ## 💡 Best Practices

 ### Dataset Preparation
-- Ensure dataset is well-balanced
+- Ensure the dataset is well-balanced
 - Include images with varying lighting conditions
 - Use data augmentation for better generalization